opentorah/opentorah/docbook/README.md

 for some years now J2V8 seems to have abandoned producing artifacts for Linux altogether.
 I am removing J2V8 support - and hope to integrate with GraalVM instead at some point ;)

+### JEuclid ###

+The code used to support usinf JEuclid for typesetting mathematics in PDF.
+FOP/JEuclid integration inspired integration with MathJax that I wrote.

+JEuclid typesets in document's fonts; MathJax does not.
+MathJax delivers better quality and is under active development; JEuclid is not.
+JEuclid can handle MathML; MathJax can handle MathML, TeX, inline TeX and AsciiMath.

+I am removing support for it.

 ## Future ##

 ### Configuration ###